TerraMA2/terrama2/README.md

 - **jQuery (Mandatory):** jQuery is a JavaScript library for handling HTML document elements.
 Make sure to have at least version 2.1.4.
 It is available at: https://jquery.com.

+- **AngularJS (Mandatory):** AngularJS is a SuperHeroic javascript MTW framework for handling client side application.
+Make sure to have at least version 1.5.0.
+It is available at: https://angularjs.org/.

 ### Bash script for building all dependencies on Linux Ubuntu 14.04